osg-htc/docs/docs/data/install-xrootd.md

            ofs.authorize
            # ENABLE_SECURITY_END

-1. On all xrootd data server nodes, edit `/etc/xrootd/auth_file` to add authorized users of the form `u %RED%username%ENDCOLOR% %RED%/directoryname%ENDCOLOR% lr` where "lr" is the permission set.
+1. On all XRootD data server nodes, edit `/etc/xrootd/auth_file` to add authorized users of the form `u %RED%username%ENDCOLOR% %RED%/directoryname%ENDCOLOR% lr` where "lr" is the permission set.

 1. Copy %RED%keyfile%ENDCOLOR% from redirector node to every data server node and the xrootdfs node.
 Make sure that this file is owned by the `xrootd` user.

-1. Restart xrootd cluster by restarting all the relevant daemons.
+1. Restart XRootD cluster by restarting all the relevant daemons.

 1. On xroodfs node execute mount: